Formalizing Schwartz functions and tempered distributions: Introduction

 \subsection{Code examples}

-The code associated to the formalization can be found at \url{https://github.com/mcdoll/mathlib4/tree/formal_schwartz}.
-We use links \tlink{Analysis/Fourier/L2Space.lean\#L29} to refer to specific sections of that repository.
+The code associated to the formalization can be found at \url{https://github.com/mcdoll/mathlib4/tree/formal_schwartz_v2}, which is a fixed version of \mathlib.
+We use links \tlink{Analysis/Fourier/LpSpace.lean\#L49} to refer to specific sections of that repository.
 The code snippets in this article might have been slightly modified for improved readability and we refer to the repository for the formally correct results.